-Capacity factor is calculated based on online date of the resource.
+Capacity factor is calculated based on online date of the resource

 Wind units that are capacity resources are required, like all capacity resources except demand resources, to offer the energy associated with their cleared capacity in the day-ahead energy market and in the real-time energy market.
-Figure 8-16 shows the average hourly day-ahead generation offers of wind units in PJM, by month.
+Figure 8-16 shows the average hourly dayahead generation offers of wind units in PJM, by month.

-Figure 8-16 Average hourly day-ahead generation of wind units: January through September, 2022
+Figure 8-16 Average hourly day-ahead generation of wind units: 2022

 Output from wind turbines displaces output from other generation types because, in general, wind turbines generate power when the wind is blowing, regardless of the price.
 This displacement affects the output of marginal units in PJM.
 The magnitude and type of effect on marginal unit output depends on the level of wind turbine output, its location, time and duration.
-One measure of this displacement is based on the mix of marginal units when wind is producing output.
-Figure 8-17 and Table 8-35 show the hourly average proportion of marginal units by fuel type mapped to the hourly average MW of real-time wind generation in the first nine months of 2022.
+One measure of this displacement is based on the mix of marginal units when wind is producing output.277 Figure 8-17 and Table 8-35 show the hourly average proportion of marginal units by fuel type mapped to the hourly average MW of real-time wind generation in 2022.
 This is not an exact measure of displacement because it is not based on a redispatch of the system without wind resources.
-In the first nine months of 2022, the SCED dispatch instruction for marginal wind resources was to reduce output for 69.8 percent of the wind unit intervals.
+In 2022, the SCED dispatch instruction for marginal wind resources was to reduce output for 69.6 percent of the wind unit intervals.
 When wind appears as the displaced fuel at times when wind resources were on the margin this means that there was no displacement for those hours, if the dispatch instruction was to lower the generation.
 The level of wind displaced by wind is thus overstated.